-Courses in History and Political Science are offered as a major concentration for the Bachelor's Degree in History.
-Social Science degrees are offered with a minor in Political Science, Pre-Law, and Sociology.
-In addition, these courses are used in support of an Alabama State Department of Education secondary education teaching certificate with teaching fields in History or General Social Science.
-History and Political Science, along with the other social sciences courses, may also be selected as an area of concentration in other Social Science and Behavioral Science degree programs.
+Courses in History and Political Science are offered as a major concentration for the Bachelor's Degree in History and Social Science degrees in Political Science, Pre-Law, and Sociology.
+In addition these courses are used in support of an Alabama State Department of Education secondary education-teaching certificate with teaching fields in History or General Social Science.
+History and Political Science, along with the other Social Sciences, courses may also be selected as an area of concentration in other Social Science and Behavioral Science degree programs.